TravinDSO/travin_canvas/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- FFmpeg installed on your system (for audio processing)
 - OpenAI API key
 - Perplexity AI API key (for research capabilities)
 - n8n instance with configured webhooks (optional, for `/research` command)